This content is viewable by Everyone

 How are we identifying UCSF PHI?

-- When it detects a change to a file (e.g., new, a file edit, change of collaborators), CipherCloud sends this data to the DLP system.
-The DLP scans the data for matches to UCSF's patient record index from APeX.
+- When a file change is detected (e.g., new, a file edit, or change of collaborators), CipherCloud sends this data to the DLP system, which looks for matches in UCSF's patient record index in APeX.

 How long do encryption and decryption take on UCSF Box?